mozilla/ai-guide/templates/content/llms-101/index.md

 #### What is a vector?

-A vector is a mathematical object that has both magnitude and direction.
+A vector is a multi-dimensional mathematical object that has both magnitude and direction.
 In the context of natural language processing, vectors are often used to represent words or phrases in a way that captures their meaning and relationship to other words.
 This is typically done using techniques such as word embeddings, which map each word to a high-dimensional vector based on its co-occurrence with other words in a large corpus of text.

 #### What is Beam search?